How to Remove a Dent in Car Door

 Preventing Further Damage

-Small mistakes can cause more damage.
-Like using wrong tools.
-Or pressing too hard.
-This can scratch the paint.
-Or bend the metal.
+Small mistakes can cause more damage — using wrong tools or pressing too hard can scratch the paint or bend the metal further.
 A professional avoids these mistakes.
-They protect your car.
-And keep it looking new.
-It saves money in the long run.
-Fixing a bad repair can cost a lot.
-Letting experts handle it is wise.
+They protect your car and keep it looking new.
+It saves money in the long run — fixing a botched DIY repair at a body shop can cost significantly more than going to a PDR tech from the start.

 Maintaining Your Car’s Appearance